Charles A. Fracchia,

-Kevin Pursglove, President
+Kevin Pursglove, Secretary

 Kevin Pursglove is the former senior director of corporate communications at eBay.
 He has also served as director of communications for former San Jose mayor Susan Hammer.
 For many years he was a well-known voice on the radio: from 1979 through 1992, he was a reporter, program host, and public affairs director at KQED radio.
 Pursglove holds a B.A. in political science from San Francisco State University.
-He has served on the SFMHS board of directors since 2012 and has extensive volunteer experience with the World Affairs Council of Northern California, Jewish Sports Hall of Fame, San Francisco State University, Commonwealth Club of California, and more.
+He has served on the SFHS board of directors since 2012 and has extensive volunteer experience with the World Affairs Council of Northern California, Jewish Sports Hall of Fame, San Francisco State University, Commonwealth Club of California, and more.